re-data/re-data/docs/docs/reference/metrics/overview_metric.md

 ## Time based

 We recommend that most of your metrics computed would be time-based (data is then filtered by the `time_filter` specified in the table config.
-`time_filter` can be either some date column comparable to timestamp or SQL expression that will be comparable to the timestamp in your data warehouse.
+`time_filter` can be either some date column comparable to timestamp or SQL expression that will be comparable to the timestamp in your data warehouse. *(And if you think we can shorten this definition to just SQL expression as column name is one, you are right 😊*

 ## Global